I DEMAND MAGIC!

 • our narcissism – that we have the power to always make things go our way, AND that who others are or what they want doesn’t really count – if it gets in the way of our needs!

-• “fairness” – the assumption that if we make enough of an effort (be good), we’ll definitely & automatically get a payoff!
-So when we have to wait for something – we’re confused.
-After all we did our part.
-And if the waiting is too long, we despair, assuming it means it will never happen.
+• instant gratification – when we have to wait for anything – we’re confused.
+After all, we did our part.
+And if the wait is too long, we despair, assuming it means NO, never

 a.
 WE WANT to be ‘better’ fast – as in NOW.
-Some want magic – recovery without having to do anything
+Some want it to be magic – recovery without having to do the hard work

-b. others WANT compensation: if we just work hard enough, we will overcome all our damage – as if we were never affected by our childhood at all!
+b.
+We WANT compensation: if we just work hard enough, we’ll overcome all damage – as if we were never wounded at all!
 When that never seems to happen or Recovery is soooo slow – we become discouraged & worse – defeated.
 At that point some of us give up.

-• the reality is that some of our damage can heal completely, some things will be a lot less troubling & some things may never go away – we just have to learn to manage them correctly, with self-compassion!
+• Reality : some damage can heal completely, some things will be a lot less troubling & some things may never go away – we can learn to manage them correctly, with self-compassion!

 – we’ll never again be hurt or effected by other people’s insensitivity & abuses, especially from our family – at all, ever again!